-8.3 Tutorials:
+11.3 Tutorials:

 During each term/module, a selection of tutorial appointments will be made available.
-These will be either scheduled appointments or opportunities to sign-up for one-to-one support.
-If you cannot attend a booked tutorial it is essential that you notify the tutor in advance - please be aware that if you cancel a tutorial appointment it may not always be possible to arrange an alternative time.
-Tutorials last either 15, 20 or 30 minutes depending on the module and requirements.
-If you are late then this time is reduced.
-Most tutorials take place online, and may be scheduled on your self-directed independent study days.
+These will either be scheduled appointments, or opportunities to sign up for 1-2-1 support.
+If you cannot attend a booked tutorial, it is essential that you notify the tutor in advance - please be aware that if you cancel a tutorial appointment, it may not always be possible to arrange an alternative time.
+Tutorials last either 15, 20, or 30 minutes, and if you are late then this time is reduced.
+Most tutorials take place online, and may be scheduled on your self-study days.

 You are expected to prepare for tutorials in advance by considering the key points you would like to cover.
-Key points discussed during your tutorial will be recorded by your tutor and they may then email these key points to you as a record.
-However, it is also advisable that you write your own notes in addition so you can keep your own record of the feedback and discussion.
+Key points discussed during your tutorial will be recorded by your tutor and they may then email these to you as a record.
+It is also advisable that you write your own notes in addition, so you can keep your own record of the feedback and discussion.

 Please bring all the work that you have completed so far to your tutorials.
 It is much easier for tutors to support you if they have something to see and discuss.
 Work does not have to be complete or fully formed, but it is essential that you bring something to the table in order to get the best support possible.
-Tutorials are an essential part of the formative assessment process, they help tutors to see your progress and provide tutors with evidence that work submitted is a student's own.
+Tutorials are an essential part of the formative assessment process: they help tutors to see your progress and provide tutors with evidence that work submitted is a student's own.
 Tutors want to see your work in development, not just the final work - please do not skip tutorials even when fully confident with project work.